Casa Dei Bambini (House of Children) is an Environment Designed for your Child

 A mixed-aged community of children 30 months to 6 ½ years of age creates a family-like atmosphere where the children assist, teach and share with each other.
 Snack and lunchtimes are spent preparing the food, setting the table, conversing, cleaning the table, and washing dishes, allowing the cheerful acquisition of practical and social experiences.

-Practical, creative and outdoor activities are woven into the daily experience of the children in each classroom.
+Practical, creative and outdoor activities are woven into the daily experience of the children.
 With a natural and easy flow to the outdoors, activities in nature include planting and harvesting their own garden beds, sweeping fall leaves and caring for the animals.

 Visual arts and music activities include painting, drawing, crafting, beading, singing, playing instruments, dancing and music appreciation.
 Exposure to foreign languages is also available every day.